kjetilfjellheim/rust_taxonomy/README.md

 ## Ide
 I have used VSCode for development.
 Configuration files have not been included since you may choose any other development environment.

+## Information
+This api was written in an attempt to learn Rust.
+I learnt a lot during development so the code is far from perfect.